ImageMagick/Usage-Markdown/layers/index.md

 In other words, the accumulated shadow image becomes more and more blurry and offset as the stack gets thicker and thicker.
 Only the shadow of deeper images has not accumulated the effect as much.

-This program essentually separates the application of the shadow, from the incremental shadow accumulator.
+This program essentially separates the application of the shadow, from the incremental shadow accumulator.
 This allows you control things like...

 -   Realistic Shadow (as above): 70x0+0+0 and 100x2+4+7